RMX1831/android_device_RMX1831_TWRP/README.md

- SHRP Device Tree for Realme U1
+ TWRP Device Tree for Realme U1
 ===========================================

 The Realme U1 (codenames _"RMX1831"_ and _"RMX1833"_) is a mid-range smartphone from Realme, announced in November 2018.